 What are time controls?

 Time controls are devices that allow you to set when your heating comes on and goes off.
 They can be programmed so that you never forget to turn your heating off (or on).
-Time controls work in partnership with your room thermostat.
+Time controls work alongside your temperature controls.
 When your time control is on, if the room reaches the set temperature the thermostat will override the time control and turn off your heating.
 Timeswitches and programmers are both time control devices.

 What is a timeswitch?

-A timeswitch is a single channel control, used if you have a combination boiler.
-It allows you to control the times the heating switches on and off.
-The hot water is supplied on demand.
+A timeswitch is a single channel control, typically used with a combi boiler and allows you to control the times the heating switches ON/OFF.

 What is a programmer?